indicwiki-iiit/schools/curDir/README.md

 -**write.py**
 	Generates an article and its title by rendering the jinja templates given a school's data !

--**oneMakeDataframe.py**
+-**zeroMain.py**
 	constructs an article(s) for a given list of school code(s) and then segments and structures each article, then this structured data is stored in a dataframe which is pickled as **articleParts.pkl** in the data folder.

--**twoGenXML.py**
-	generates the XML file from the previously constructed dataframe !
+Also, it constructs an xml file for the give school code(s).

 Rest of the files are auxilary files.